bmcollier/hexflow/AI.md

-# Modular Builder AI Guide
+# Hexflow AI Guide

-This guide explains how to use the Modular Builder framework to create orchestrated workflows from specification files.
+This guide explains how to use the Hexflow framework to create orchestrated workflows from specification files.

 ## Overview

-The Modular Builder framework enables AI to:
+The Hexflow framework enables AI to:
 1. **Parse specification files** describing workflow requirements
 2. **Generate DAG files** that define application flow and orchestration
 3. **Create modular applications** using skeleton templates